-4.6.1.3 Air/Air heat exchanger cleaning
+4.6.3 Air/Air heat exchanger cleaning

 Some fouling of the cooling surface and the tube wall will eventually occur.
 This fouling reduces the cooling capacity.
-The heat exchanger should therefore be cleaned at regular intervals, to be determined from case to case, depending of the properties of the cooling air.
+The heat exchanger should therefore be cleaned at regular intervals, to be determined from case to case, depending on the properties of the cooling air.
 During the initial period of operation, the heat exchanger should be inspected frequently.
 Blow the heat exchanger clean with compressed air or clean it with a suitable brush.
 Do not use a steel brush in aluminum tubes as it can damage the tubes; a soft round brass wire brush can be used instead.

-4.7 ELECTRICAL ASPECTS
+ELECTRICAL ASPECTS 4.7

-4.7.1 Electric connections
+4.7.1 Electrical connections